 At the heart of Troma is co-founder Lloyd Kaufman, who co-directed three of the four movies with co-founder Michael Herz (Squeeze Play! being the exception).
-As seen in the intros to many of Troma's discs, he's a friendly guy with a twisted sense of humor who believes in the power of truly indepedent cinema, as if he were Roger Corman's awesome uncle.
+As seen in the intros to many of Troma's discs, he's a friendly guy with a twisted sense of humor who believes in the power of truly independent cinema, as if he were Roger Corman's crazy uncle.
 Other than a few adult films and some producing experience on big-budget Hollywood productions, Lloyd and Michael were cutting their teeth on these movies, but there are brief flashes of Troma's distinctive style.
 It's one-part "throw everything at the screen and see what sticks", one-part "anything goes" and one-part low-budget ingenuity / insanity, and watching the movies in chronological order reveals subtle tweaks to refine the formula.
 The last film in the box set, The First Turn-On! (about four campers trapped in a cave with their nature counselor, recounting their first sexual experiences) is the best of the bunch, and even briefly specifically foreshadowing the studio's horror movie future.

-I'm not a big fan of baby blue, but while I may not like the slipcover box holding these DVDs together, the four individual DVD covers packed inside are very nice, using the original poster art on the front (R ratings prominently displayed) and featuring a slick, yet slightly retro design on the back that really fits all four movies.
+I'm not a big fan of baby blue, but while I may not like the slipcover box holding these DVDs together, the individual DVD covers packed inside are very nice, using the original poster art on the front (R ratings prominently displayed) and featuring a slick, yet slightly retro design on the back that really fits all four movies.
 Lloyd directed the films under a pseudonym (Samuel Weil), but since his mainstream fame has risen and IMDb knows the truth, Troma has given him proper credit.
 However, they've left his old pseudonym on the billing blocks despite the change, so now Lloyd is credited alongside himself, which is funny.
 Each of the discs comes in a standard white Amaray case with no insert.

 The Video and Audio

 As far as sound goes, Dolby Digital 2.0 Stereo is the order of the day, which sounds about as cutting-edge of the transfers, but boils down the same story.
 Dialogue is audible enough that it's never a big deal, and these wouldn't be cutting-edge soundscapes if they were artificially upgraded to 5.1.
-There was a moment (in either Waitress! or Stuck On You!) where a strange digital echo occurred during a scene, but I'd guess it was caused by a combination of bad production audio and age rather than a disc error.
+There was a moment (in either Waitress! or Stuck On You!) where a strange digital echo occurs during a scene, but I'd guess it was caused by a combination of bad production audio and age rather than a disc error.
 The one disappointment is the fact that there aren't any subtitles, which is a common issue on independently produced DVDs.

 I imagine they didn't amount to much, but when these movies were previously released on DVD by Troma, each included an introduction with Lloyd Kaufman, none of which are present here.
-Then again, disc space may have been an issue...
+Still, there's more than enough to make up for their absence...

 The Easter Eggs

 Thanks to Troma's Twitter feed, I knew I should be on the lookout for some hidden goodies on each disc of this collection.
-What I found was amazing; normally I'd include easter eggs in with the rest of the special features, but this is a special exception.
+What I found was amazing.
+Normally I'd include easter eggs in with the rest of the special features, but this is a special exception.

 On Waitress!, hidden in the exact same spot, we get a weird, black-and-white, almost silent film about feminism and The Olympics directed and co-written by Kaufman called The Girl Who Returned (1:01:42), again in 1.33:1 full frame with 2.0 audio.
-It's only an hour (some footage may be missing), but a more ruthless editor could have hacked away at some of the wordiest, most overwritten narration I've ever heard and long patches of deafening silence until the material formed a more entertaining 40-45 minute short.
+It's only an hour (some footage may be missing), but a more ruthless editor could have hacked away at some of the wordiest, most overwritten narration I've ever heard, and long patches of deafening silence until the material formed a more entertaining 40-45 minute short.